You can dowload a PDF version of the programme here.

 Coffee break & Group Photo

-Parallel workshops – Learning Labs, Directors of Social Affairs Roundtable, and High Level Political Meeting
+Parallel sessions – Learning Labs, Directors of Social Affairs Roundtable, and High Level Political Meeting

 Participants will have the possibility to attend one of the different parallel interactive session designed to equip city officials with practical skills, new insights, and actionable strategies to tackle urban challenges.
 These sessions provide a collaborative space where participants can exchange ideas, explore best practices, and engage with experts on key policy areas and offer a hands-on approach to understanding and applying innovative solutions in city governance.